 The 1940 Act generally requires that (1) immediately after issuance and before any distribution is made with respect to our common stock and before any purchase of common stock is made, such preferred stock together with all other senior securities must not exceed an amount equal to 50% of our total assets less liabilities not represented by indebtedness, and (2) the holders of shares of preferred stock, if any are issued, must be entitled as a class to elect two directors at all times and to elect a majority of the directors if distributions on such preferred stock are in arrears by two years or more.
 Certain matters under the 1940 Act require the separate vote of the holders of any issued and outstanding preferred stock.
-For example, holders of preferred stock would vote separately from the holders of common stock on a proposal to cease operations as a BDC.
-We believe that the availability for issuance of preferred stock will provide us with increased flexibility in structuring future financings and acquisitions.
+Will provide us with increased flexibility in structuring future financings and acquisitions.